 - Anonymous user analysis, user profiling, and decision-making.

+An Internet Protocol (“IP”) address is associated with your computer’s connection to the internet.
+We may use your IP address to help diagnose problems with our server, to administer the Site and to maintain contact with you as you navigate through the Site.
+Your computer’s IP address also may be used to provide you with information based upon your navigation through the Site.
 Aggregate information is used to measure the visitors’ interest in, and use of, various areas of the Site and the various programs that we administer.
 We will rely upon aggregate information, which is information that does not identify you, such as statistical and navigational information.
 With this aggregate information, we may undertake statistical and other summary analyses of the visitors’ behaviors and characteristics.
 Although we may share this aggregate information with third parties, none of this information will allow anyone to identify you, or to determine anything else personal about you.

 Social Media and Online Engagement